vlfeat/autonn/README.md

 conv1 = vl_nnconv(images, 'size', [5, 5, 1, 20])
 ```

 The resulting object has class `Layer`.
-The `Input` we created earlier also subclasses `Layer`.
-All MatConvNet functions are overloaded in the `Layer` class, so that instead of running them immediately, they instead produce a new `Layer` object.
+The `Input` that we created earlier also subclasses `Layer`.
+All the MatConvNet functions are overloaded by the `Layer` class, so that instead of running them immediately, they instead produce a new `Layer` object.
+It is this nested structure of `Layer` objects that defines the network's topology.

 According to the deep learning mantra, what this network needs is *more layers*.
 For demonstration purposes, we'll add just one pooling layer and another convolution: